Skip to main content

 • Cross-agent state enabling coordination

-• multiple agents read/write shared context to maintain consistency in multi-agent systems.
+• multiple agents read/write a common store (Redis, shared DB) so they stay aligned in multi-agent systems.

 Table 4: Multi-Agent Systems